Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

-RENTON — When the Seahawks signed veteran running back Adrian Peterson Wednesday, longtime fans couldn’t help but quickly recall the names of Franco Harris and Edgerrin James.
+RENTON — When the Seahawks signed veteran running back Adrian Peterson on Wednesday, Dec.
+1, longtime fans couldn’t help but quickly recall the names of Franco Harris and Edgerrin James.

 Harris and James are each Hall of Fame running backs who joined the Seahawks at the end of their careers — the only running backs so far to have made the Hall of Fame and played for Seattle.

-Whenever Peterson officially retires, he will join them when he is first eligible, five years later.
+Whenever Peterson retires, he will join them when he is first eligible, five years later.

-After spending 12 years with the Steelers, the then-34-year-old Harris played eight games for Seattle in 1984 gaining 170 yards on 68 carries before being released, giving him 12,120 career rushing yards, just shy of the then-NFL record of Jim Brown with 12,312, a total Harris had wanted to reach.
+After spending 12 years with the Steelers, the then-34-year-old Harris played eight games in Seattle in 1984 gaining 170 yards on 68 carries before being released, giving him 12,120 career rushing yards, just shy of the then-NFL record of Jim Brown with 12,312, a total Harris wanted to reach.

 James, elected to the Hall last year, played seven games for the Seahawks in 2009 following 10 years with the Colts (seven) and Cardinals (three), gaining 125 yards on 46 carries before being released at the age of 31.